munificent/craftinginterpreters/book/chunks-of-bytecode.md

 implementations. jlox is Parser to Syntax Trees to Interpreter. clox is Compiler to Bytecode to Virtual Machine." />

-Of course, we won't implement the phases in strictly in order.
+Of course, we won't implement the phases strictly in order.
 Like our previous interpreter, we'll bounce around, building up the implementation one language feature at a time.
 In this chapter, we'll get the skeleton of the application in place and the data structures needed to store and represent a chunk of bytecode.